 It does raise the question of how Mindy could possibly have been raised to be that ideal of a child, considering…

 I was also left hanging a little bit on the storyline of Dr. Castillo.
 She clearly had nothing to do with the events 18 years ago, so how did anyone even know to mention her, to weave that story, to tell that lie?
-That any of her crimes lined up in terms of dates and locations… oh it’s just a bigggggg coincidence?
-Just the perfect excuse for plopping into someone’s lap?
+That any of her crimes lined up in terms of dates and locations… oh it’s just a big coincidence again?
+Just the perfect excuse plopped into someone’s lap?
 Unless I missed something.
 That’s always possible.
+I smoke a lot of weed.

 That’s just one issue I had with an otherwise deeply developed novel that can hold your interest for a full 500 pages with rich characters and dramatic layers.
 The pacing is slower than that of Lie to Me, but the investment you develop in the story, into the lives of the Wrights, is a call back to Lie to Me, where the reader was hooked on the outcome, connected to the characters and their fates.